Raspberry Pi 4 B - Kodi Media Center + Raspberry Pi OS

 Installation: Kodi - Raspberry Pi OS Repository

-1. Setup for Raspbian Buster / Stretch (Desktop or Lite)
+1. Setup for Raspbian Bookworm / Bullseye (Lite & Desktop)

 pi@raspberrypi ~ $ sudo apt-get update